 The Council's aims and objectives are set out in the annually updated Corporate Strategic Plan.
-This sets out what the Council expects to deliver over the next four years and, in many cases, beyond this timeframe.
+This contains five priorities (which are currently under review), plus related aims and objectives.
+The Corporate Strategic Plan sets out what the Council expects to deliver over the next four years and, in many cases, beyond this timeframe.
 The details of how the Council will get there are incorporated in the individual service plans.
-The Plan will be updated each year to include new service developments and to remove outcomes once they are achieved.
+The Plan will be updated each year to include new service developments and to remove actions once they are completed.
 The Plan sets the direction for the financial planning of the Council based on the Council's priorities.